notmuch/notmuch/doc/man1/notmuch-count.rst

 Supported options for **count** include

-``--output=(messages|threads|files)``
+.. program:: count

+.. option:: --output=(messages|threads|files)

    **messages**
      Output the number of matching messages.
 This is the default.

    **threads**
      Output the number of matching threads.

    **files**
      Output the number of files associated with matching messages.
 This may be bigger than the number of matching messages due to duplicates (i.e. multiple files having the same message-id).

-``--exclude=(true|false)``
+.. option:: --exclude=(true|false)

    Specify whether to omit messages matching search.exclude\_tags from the count (the default) or not.

-``--batch``
+.. option:: --batch

    Read queries from a file (stdin by default), one per line, and output the number of matching messages (or threads) to stdout, one per line.
 On an empty input line the count of all messages (or threads) in the database will be output.
 This option is not compatible with specifying search terms on the command line.

-``--lastmod``
+.. option:: --lastmod

    Append lastmod (counter for number of database updates) and UUID to the output. lastmod values are only comparable between databases with the same UUID.

-``--input=``\ <filename>
+.. option:: --input=<filename>

    Read input from given file, instead of from stdin.
 Implies ``--batch``.

 SEE ALSO
 ========